 - Incorporate diverse physical activities.

-- Aim for regular, balanced meals and adequate sleep.
+- Aim for regular, balanced meals and adequate sleep quality.

 - Intellectual Wellness: